 We chose apache Airflow over the other alternatives base on:

-- Code Bases – In Airflow all the workflows, dependencies, and scheduling are done in python code.
+Code Bases – In Airflow all workflows, dependencies, and schedulings are done in Python code.
 Therefore, it is rather easy to build complex structures and extend the flows.

-- Language – Python is a language somewhat natural to pick up and was available on our team.
+Language – Python is a language somewhat natural to pick up and was available in our team.

 Thus, Airflow fulfills all our needs.
-With it, we have an orchestrator which keeps track of the workflow we define by code using python.
-Therefore we could also easily extend the workflow in any direction – more data, more batches, more steps in the process or even on multiple machines concurrently won’t be a problem anymore.
-Further Airflow also includes a nice visual interface of the workflows such that one could also easily monitor it.
+With it, we have an orchestrator which keeps track of the workflow we define by code using Python.
+Therefore, we could also easily extend the workflow in any directions – more data, more batches, more steps in the process or even on multiple machines concurrently won’t be a problem anymore.
+Further, Airflow also includes a nice visual interface of the workflows such that one could also easily monitor it.
 Finally, Airflow allows us to renounce crone as it comes with an advanced onboard scheduler.
-One that can not only start a task, but also keeps track of each and is highly customizable in its execution properties.
+One that can not only start a task but also keeps track of each and is highly customizable in its execution properties.

-In the second Part of this blog we will look deeper into Airflow, how to use it and how to configure it for multiple scenarios of usage.
+In the of this blog we will look deeper into Airflow, how to use it and how to configure it for multiple scenarios of usage.

 is a consulting company for data science, statistics, machine learning and artificial intelligence located in Frankfurt, Zurich and Vienna.
 Sign up for our NEWSLETTER and receive reads and treats from the world of data science and AI.
 If you have questions or suggestions, please write us an e-mail addressed to blog(at)statworx.com.